Bourbons of India: History

-All the members of the Bourbons of Bhopal were known at the Bhopal Court by Muslim names.
-They were the most influential and wealthiest family in Bhopal, second only to the royal family themselves.
-The most prominent members of the family were Balthazar of Bourbon- Shazad Masih (1772-1829), son of Salvadore II.
+All the members of the Bourbons of India were known at the Bhopal Court by Indo-Persianate names.
+They were the most influential and wealthiest family in Bhopal, second only to the Nawabs of Bhopal.
+The most prominent members of the family were Balthazar of Bourbon-Shazad Masih (1772–1829), son of Salvadore II.
 He became prime minister in 1820 until he was poisoned by Afghan nobles in 1829.
 Masih married an English lady, Isabella Johnston, the princess that French traveler Rousellet met.
-Their son, Sebastian of Bourbon-Mehrban Masih (1830-1878) was appointed prime minister (1857) to the Begums and built one of the most beautiful palaces in Bhopal, the Shaukat Mahal, and the Catholic Church of Bhopal, on land bequeathed by his mother Princess Isabella (died 1852).
+Their son, Sebastian of Bourbon-Mehrban Masih (1830–1878) was appointed prime minister (1857) to the Begums and built one of the most beautiful palaces in Bhopal, the Shaukat Mahal, and the Catholic Church of Bhopal, on land bequeathed by his mother Princess Isabella (died 1852).
+The Bourbons of India use the title Masih after their names, a "tradition of honouring Christians as well as a common North Indian Christian surname".
 Eventually, the family fell out of favour during the last two reigns.

-After Indian independence, the new Indian state abolished the old jagirs (land entitlements) in 1948, and royal and noble status in 1971.
+After Indian independence, the Indian state abolished the old jagirs (land entitlements) in 1948, and royal and noble status in 1971.
 Deprived of any privileges, the family joined the ranks of the working bourgeoisie.

-The Bourbons of Bhopal are certain that their direct ancestor Jean Phillipe was the secret son of the Constable of France and his wife Duchess Suzanne, according to family oral traditions.
-Though there are no records of Jean Phillipe of Bourbon in official family genealogy of the House of Bourbon, Prince Michael of Greece, in his book Le Rajah Bourbon (Michel de Grece 2007) gives a very plausible explanation to this and he does believe this branch of the Bourbons to be the oldest branch of the family.
-There are other different accounts of Jean de Bourbon's possible lineage.
+The Bourbons of India are certain that their direct ancestor Jean Phillipe was the secret son of the Constable of France and his wife Duchess Suzanne, according to family oral traditions.
+Though there are no records of Jean Phillipe of Bourbon in official family genealogy of the House of Bourbon, Prince Michael of Greece, in his book Le Rajah Bourbon (Michel de Grece 2007), gives a very plausible explanation of this, and he believes this branch of the Bourbons to be the oldest branch of the family.
+There are other, different accounts of Jean de Bourbon's possible lineage.
 One has the constable survive the sack of Rome and eventually marry a Mughal princess named Alaïque, Jean Philippe's mother.
 Another possible candidate is a member of the Bourbon-Busset branch, reported lost at sea in 1580, though the dates do not match.